 When exploring newer additions looking for new construction, having the right agent on your team can be the difference between a good home buying experience and a bad one. will help you navigate the sea of new homes today to pick one that's made for you.

-Buyers of brand new homes in a neighborhood aren't happy when the homes that sell after theirs fetch a lesser price.
+Buyers of brand new homes in a development don't like to see houses sold after theirs go for less money.
 Knowing this, the builder or developer often won't bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

-Realize that just because a house is brand new, it doesn't mean that it is immune from needing repairs.
+Just because a house is brand new, it can still have its share of flaws.
 Be sure to get a home inspection before purchase so that issues are handled and also negotiate a home warranty.
 Then, about 10 or 11 months after purchase it's worth it to pay for an inspection and get anything else repaired before the warranty expires.

-At Ender & Associates Realty, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
+Finding you a new home that meets your needs and matches your budget will be my #1 objective.
 Give me a call at

 (940) 325-2006 to begin the search for your new home today.